stationstaff/AndroidAPS_AutoISF/README.md

 * Support for 1-minute glucose values from Freestyle Libre 3
 * Check for new versions and blocked signatures disabled
 * Always report iobTH settings in SMB autoISF log
-* Fix resistance mode (opposite of exercise mode, i.e. low TT lowers resistance) activation
+* Fix resistance mode (opposite of exercise mode, i.e. low TT raises resistance or lowers sensitivity) activation
 * Limit resistance mode to 1.5 as safety setting

 ## Why was autoISF not added to the current AndroidAPS version 3.3.x?